kitschpatrol/yanki-connect/readme.md

 Yanki Connect is universal / isomorphic: it runs in the browser and Node 20.11+ compatible environments.
 The exported APIs are ESM-only.
 It's implemented in TypeScript and bundles extensive type definitions.

-The Anki desktop app (>=2.1.45, released 2021-07-30) with the Anki-Connect add-on installed and configured is also required to do anything useful with the library.
+The Anki desktop app (>=2.1.45, released 2021-07-30) with the AnkiConnect add-on installed and configured is also required to do anything useful with the library.

-The API calls are written against version [25.11.9.0](https://git.sr.ht/~foosoft/anki-connect/tree/25.11.9.0/item/README.md) of the Anki-Connect add-on, released 2025-11-02.
-You must use either this or a newer version of the Anki-Connect add-on for compatibility with all available calls.
-A majority of the calls are compatible with older version of the Anki-Connect add-on, but this is at your own risk.
+The API calls are written against version [25.11.9.0](https://git.sr.ht/~foosoft/anki-connect/tree/25.11.9.0/item/README.md) of the AnkiConnect add-on, released 2025-11-02.
+You must use either this or a newer version of the AnkiConnect add-on for compatibility with all available calls.
+A majority of the calls are compatible with older version of the AnkiConnect add-on, but this is at your own risk.

 ### Installation